What is Safeguarding

 Mental Capacity, DoLS and Advocacy

-The Mental Capacity Act (MCA) 2005 came into force during 2007.
-A number of government departments sponsored its implementation.
-The MCA is designed to protect and restore power to those vulnerable people who lack capacity.
-The MCA also supports those, over the age of 18, who have capacity and choose to plan for their future.
-It applies to everyone working in health and social care who is involved in the care, treatment and support of people aged 16.
+The Mental Capacity Act 2005 came into force during 2007.
+The law is designed to protect and restore power to those vulnerable people who lack capacity.
+The law also supports those, over the age of 18, who have capacity and choose to plan for their future.
+It applies to everyone working in health and social care who is involved in the care, treatment and support of people aged 16+.

 Using the Mental Capacity Act